2 Weeks In Hawaii Itinerary

 What to Do?

-Here’s a complete Big Island sample itinerary, where you can pick and choose what works for you.
+Here’s a complete Big Island itinerary for spending up to 5 days on the island.
 For a look at top spots, check out the top things to do on the Big Island.

 Part 4: Kauai (4 Days)

-Your 2 weeks in Hawaii are about to reach its climax in the final leg.
-The “Garden Isle” is blessed with such immense natural beauty, that even a quick trip to the gas station is a scenic drive.
-It is the oldest of the major Hawaiian islands, home to some of the wettest spots on the planet and to the most “hippies” you’ll find in the state.
-Given this geological head start, Mother Nature has had millennia to erode Kauai’s volcanic peaks and carve its lush interior to absolute works of art.
-You come to Kauai for the outdoors and to get as close as possible to experiencing that “paradise” of a feeling.
+Our two weeks in Hawaii itinerary is about to reach a climax in the final leg.
+The “Garden Isle” is blessed with such immense natural beauty that even a quick trip to the gas station is a scenic drive.
+It is the oldest of the major Hawaiian islands, so Mother Nature has had millennia to erode its volcanic peaks and carve the island’s lush interior into absolute works of art.

 Where to Stay?